-If activities involving human subjects are planned at any time during the proposed project at any performance site, check the Yes box.
-Check Yes even if the proposed project is exempt from Regulations for the Protection of Human Subjects.
-If no activities involving human subjects are planned, check the No box, and skip the rest of block 1.
+If activities involving human subjects are planned at any time during the proposed project at any performance site, check yes.
+Check yes even if the proposed project is exempt from Regulations for the Protection of Human Subjects.
+If activities involving human subjects are not planned at any time during the proposed project at any performance site, select no and skip the rest of block 1.
 This field is required.